tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

 1. Add your `window.onload = init;` call to the right place.

-2. Create a "script scoped" variable named `n` that keeps track of the number of dots (petals) as we draw them. "script scoped" means that it is declared at the "top level" outside of any functions.
+2. Create a "script scoped" variable named `n` that keeps track of the number of dots (florets) as we draw them. "script scoped" means that it is declared at the "top level" outside of any functions.

     `let n = 0;`